XRPLF/xrpl-dev-portal/docs/references/protocol/ledger-data/ledger-entry-types/ledgerhashes.md

 - The `LedgerHashes` space key (`0x0073`)
 - The 32-bit [Ledger Index][] of a flag ledger in the object's `Hashes` array, divided by 65536.

-    **Tip:** Dividing by 65536 keeps the most significant 16 bits, which are the same for all the flag ledgers listed in a "previous history" object, and only those ledgers.
-You can use this fact to look up the `LedgerHashes` object that contains the hash of any flag ledger.
+    {% admonition type="success" name="Tip" %}Dividing by 65536 keeps the most significant 16 bits, which are the same for all the flag ledgers listed in a "previous history" object, and only those ledgers.
+You can use this fact to look up the `LedgerHashes` object that contains the hash of any flag ledger.{% /admonition %}

 {% raw-partial file="/docs/_snippets/common-links.md" /%}